MarkIannucci/grubtrucks/README.md

 We are primarily a GitLab shop, so I had to familiarize myself with the syntax differences.
 There is definitely some additional logic efficiencies that could be incorporated into the GitHub Actions that I did not have time to research and implement.

+### Demo Site

+I deployed this to https://grubtrucks.patrickbosley.com for demonstration purposes.

 ## Code

 ### UI